-8 Disconnect Sybase Central and SQL Remote from the database.

-Note

-Sybase IQ 12.6 and higher releases enforce column and table CHECK constraints that were previously unenforced, but only on inserts, updates, and loads of new data.
-Before you upgrade the database, Sybase suggests that you follow the procedure in "Preserving check constraints before database upgrade" on page 10to record and recreate constraints.
+- 9 Disconnect Sybase Central and SQL Remote from the database. - 10 Note Sybase IQ 12.6 and higher releases enforce column and table CHECK constraints that were previously unenforced, but only on inserts, updates, and loads of new data.
+Before you upgrade the database, Sybase suggests that you follow the procedure in "Preserving check constraints before database upgrade" on page 11 to record and recreate constraints.

 Connect to the server to be upgraded with dbisqlc or dbisql as DBA.
 Make sure that no other users connect during the upgrade process.
-See "Upgrading databases" on page 47 for recommended syntax to restrict users.
+See "Upgrading databases" on page 49 for recommended syntax to restrict users.

-- 9 Make sure that you have performed the preceding steps in this chapter and installed any available EBFs.
-For details, see "Finding the latest information on EBFs and software maintenance" on page ix. - 10 Upgrade the database by issuing the following command:
+- 11 Make sure that you have performed the preceding steps in this chapter and installed any available EBFs.
+For details, see "Finding the latest information on EBFs and software maintenance" on page ix. - 12 Issue a CHECKPOINT statement. - 13 Upgrade the database by issuing the following statement:

 If the database you are upgrading was created with the Java options set off, append the keywords JAVA OFF JCONNECT OFF to the preceding command.
-For more about the ALTER DATABASE UPGRADE statement, see the Sybase IQ Reference Manual.
+For more information about the ALTER DATABASE UPGRADE statement, see the Sybase IQ Reference Manual.

-Note The defaults for MAIN\RESERVED\DBSPACE\MB and TEMP\RESERVED\DBSPACE\MB were increased in version 12.5 for newly created databases.
+Note The defaults for MAIN_RESERVED_DBSPACE_MB and TEMP_RESERVED_DBSPACE_MB were increased in version 12.5 for newly created databases.
 If these options are set to less than the 200MB in your database, set the options to 200MB or 50% of the size of the last dbspace before or immediately after upgrading your database.

-11 If your multiplex has a write server with no query servers, issue the following statement to convert to a non-multiplex database.
+14 If your multiplex has a write server with no query servers, issue the following statement to convert to a non-multiplex database.

-call sp\iqendmpx();
+call sp_iqendmpx();

-After you run sp\iqendmpx, you have a non-multiplex database.
-Skip the remaining steps in this procedure, see "Enforcing referential integrity" on page 48, and complete the remaining tasks in "Upgrading non-multiplex databases" instead.
+After you run sp_iqendmpx, you have a non-multiplex database.
+Skip the remaining steps in this procedure, see "Enforcing referential integrity" on page 51, and complete the remaining tasks in "Upgrading non-multiplex databases" instead.

-12 Reset the SQL Remote configuration by issuing the SQL statements:
+15 Reset the SQL Remote configuration by issuing the SQL statements:

-'''

-call sp_iqmpxdroppublication()

-call sp_iqmpxcreatepublication()
+call sp_iqmpxdroppublication() call sp_iqmpxcreatepublication()

-'''